MarkusMusch/backtest/README.md

 ## Includes:

-1. **Building**
+1. **Building your own backtests**

-	* Two ready-to-use examples for an example strategy and an example portfolio, making it easy to get started with backtesting your own strategies.
+	* A ready-to-use backtest for an example strategy, making it easy to get started with backtesting your own strategies.

 2. **Training your model**

 	* The Backtest class serves as a template for backtesting, making it easy to plug in your own strategies and see how they would have fared under different market conditions in the past.
+It provides a train and a test method making it easy to do parameter optimizations and test the results for validity.

 3. **Testing your model**